Pro D2

-Rugby Pro D2, also known as Pro D2 is the second tier of rugby union club competition division in France.
+The Pro D2 is the second tier of rugby union club competition division in France.
 It is operated by Ligue Nationale de Rugby (LNR) which also runs the division directly above, the first division Top 14.
 Rugby Pro D2 was introduced in 2000.
-It is the world's best supported second tier rugby union league.
+It is the world's best-supported second-tier rugby union league.

 Season structure

-There is relegation and promotion between both the Top 14 and Fédérale 1, the third-level competition.
-The top club at the end of the season is automatically promoted to the Top 14; through the 2016–17 season, the 2nd through 5th place teams play each other for the second promotion place.
-The bottom two are automatically relegated to Fédérale 1.
-The bottom two clubs of the Top 14 and the top two of Fédérale 1 then enter the Rugby Pro D2 for the next season.
+There are 30 rounds in the regular season, with each team playing every other team once home and once away.

-There are 30 rounds in the regular season, with each team playing each other team home and away.
-The two halves of the season are played in the same order, with the away team in the first half of the season at home in the second half.
-The semi-finals and final take place in May, with the second- and third-place teams hosting the semi-finals and the final taking place at a predetermined site.
-At present, 16 clubs compete in the competition.
+Pro D2 has a relegation and promotion system with both the Top 14 and Nationale, the third-level competition.
+The top two clubs at the end of the season qualify automatically for home semi-finals, with the clubs placed 3rd through to 6th playing in an elimination round to advance to the semi-finals.
+The two winners of the semi-final play each other in the final, with the winner gaining promotion to the Top 14, and the losing finalist then going on to play the 13th placed team in the Top 14 in a promotion-relegation match.
+The bottom placed (16th) team is automatically relegated to the Nationale division, and the 15th placed team plays the losing finalist from the Nationale division in a promotion-relegation match.

 All promotions are contingent on passing a postseason financial audit required for all clubs.
 Also, if a club above the bottom two places fails the audit, it may be relegated in the place of a club that would otherwise have been relegated.
 This was especially an issue in the 2015–16 season, when four clubs faced at least the prospect of relegation for financial reasons.
 During the season, Tarbes were dropped to Fédérale 1 effective with the 2016–17 season, and Biarritz, Bourgoin and Narbonne were also dropped at the end of the season, pending appeals.
 Ultimately, Biarritz, Bourgoin, and Narbonne all won their appeals and remained in Pro D2.